rockthejvm/rockthejvm-site/src/content/articles/akka-typed-adapting-messages.md

 We want to implement the following logic:

-- a customer actor (of type `ActorRef[Response]`) sends a request to the Checkout actor, e.g. `InspectSummary`
+- A customer actor (of type `ActorRef[Response]`) sends a request to the Checkout actor, e.g. `InspectSummary`
-- the Checkout actor queries the ShoppingCart actor for all the items in the basket, identified by the `cartId`
+- The Checkout actor queries the ShoppingCart actor for all the items in the basket, identified by the `cartId`
-- the ShoopingCart replies with a `CurrentCart` containing all the items to the Checkout actor
+- The ShoopingCart replies with a `CurrentCart` containing all the items to the Checkout actor
-- the Checkout actor will compute a total amount due, and send it back to the customer in the form of a `Summary` message
+- The Checkout actor will compute a total amount due, and send it back to the customer in the form of a `Summary` message

 For our intents and purposes, the message flow is customer -> Checkout -> ShoppingCart, back to Checkout, back to customer.
 For this reason, the Checkout actor is called the "frontend", and the ShoppingCart actor is called the "backend".